All Episodes

 Now it's five.

-We only get five years.
+We only got five years.

-And the drive-by's Time magazine's got a story.
+And the drive-bys, Time Magazine's got a story.

 Will he run?